 Welcome to the Site

-I would like to welcome you to my website, gregorydcurrent.com, author of the Sy’Arrian Legacy Series, which begins with book one, The Cradle of Destiny.
+I would like to welcome you to my website, gregorydcurrent.com, officially called, The Path of Awen: Narrative, Philosophy, and the Sy’Arrian Legacy.
+I am the author of The Cradle of Destiny book one of The Sy’Arrian Legacy Series.
 I created this site in 2017, which has undergone several significant identity changes related to its focus.
-At the end of December 2025, I bifurcated the original content contained on these pages in the following manner:

 Like most people, especially writers, I find the prospect of an introduction related to whom I am very mundane and boring.
 The prospect of sitting down to expound on why I am in a certain place or what has led up to this point land locks my brain so much, I would much rather listen to an endless rhythm of nails scratching down a chalkboard.